rehierl/node-tree-outliner/3-basic-design/temporary.md

 the issue is

 * the above structure (list) has significant impact on an implementation
-* there must be a darn good reason to support it
+* because of that, there must be a darn good reason to support it

 section + heading